 The range of ENG and PMSE applications used at an event can range from the very simple, for example a single wireless microphone in a conference room, to the very complex with multiple wireless audio channels, and terrestrial and airborne video cameras and links, for example large sporting events such as the Formula 1 Grand Prix.

-In relation to bands allocated to the fixed service, the most typical ENG and PMSE applications are for wireless cameras and video links, although they are also used for some audio links as well.
-These links can be fixed (temporarily or permanent, portable, or mobile including on vehicles and aircraft.
+In relation to bands allocated to the fixed service, the most typical ENG and PMSE applications are for stationary wireless cameras and video links, although they are also used for some audio links as well.
 Narrowband audio PMSE applications, such as wireless microphones, in ear monitors and communication links (referred to as Talkback), typically operate in bands other than those allocated to the fixed service, however, wideband audio systems such as WMAS could operate in some bands allocated to the fixed service (and used by video PMSE).
 Table 1 provides a summary of the categories of PMSE video links in regular use.

 Table 1: Categories of ENG and PMSE video links in regular use